vlussenburg/xld-workspace/best-practices.md

 ### Setting up your tools and workspace

-Since plugin development is not unlike software development, we recommend this to be done in a professional manner using development best practices like version control and automated repeatable builds.
-Every plugin should have its own repository in a version control system like SVN or Git.
-You should also consider building the plugin using a CI server like Bamboo or Jenkins.
+Since plugin development is not unlike software development, we recommend this to be done in a professional manner using development best practices like using version control, like SVN or Git, and automated repeatable builds, using Gradle or Maven and optionally building the plugin automatically using a Continuous Integration server like Bamboo or Jenkins.

-There is no official recommended editor for XL Deploy, but consider Notepad++, a decent tool for editing Jython, XML and shell scripts.
+There is no official recommended editor for XL Deploy/XL Release, but consider Notepad++, a decent free tool for editing Jython, XML and shell scripts or Sublime, if you're willing to get a license for it.
 Don’t even think about doing any work on plugins with regular notepad!

 ### Creating the plugin project structure

-Remember that anything on the sandbox environment is volatile: someone might delete, modify or overwrite your scripts and configuration.
-For this reason it’s essential to start right away to put your work in a plugin structure managed within a GIT repository.
-On the production Stash environment, there is a ARA project under which new repositories for plugins can be added.
-Go through regular processes to request repositories and build processes.
+Remember that anything in the ext/ folder on the XL Deploy / XL Release sandbox environment is volatile: someone might delete, modify or overwrite your scripts and configuration.
+For this reason it’s essential to start right away to put your work in a plugin structure managed within a version controlled repository.

 As a rule of thumb, you can copy everything from an existing plugin and then delete the contents of the src/main/resources folder.
 You should end up with something that looks like:

-Add an empty synthetic.xml to the src/main/resources folder with the following content:
+An empty synthetic.xml to the src/main/resources folder with the following content:
 ````
 <?xml version='1.0' encoding='UTF-8'?>
 <!--